-These are the functions and salary of a county governor in Kenya as of 2019.
+These are the functions and salary of a county governor in Kenya.
 A governor is responsible for managing resources allocated to the county by the national government.
 A county governor in Kenya is elected by the voters registered in the county, on the same day as a general election of Members of Parliament.
 Each candidate for the governor’s position is required to nominate a candidate for deputy governor.
 He or she must be a degree holder from a recognized university.

 Main Functions Of a County Governor in Kenya

 As the chief executive at the county level, the Governor is tasked with leading the adherence and implementation of the Constitution and other national legislation and also implementing County legislation.

 - Borrowing loans from both local and international financial institutions